Your preferences have been updated.

 Irrespective of the Holidays, Aruba is one of the best family destinations in the Caribbean.
 Our naturally calm sea, safe drinking water and ease of travel (direct flights from most US airports) are some of the main reasons families choose Aruba as their vacation destinations for generations on end.
 Then throw in our kid-friendly resorts, unique family activities and our One Happy Family program and you have the complete family vacation package that will keep your kids entertained and active throughout their entire Aruba vacation.

-Starting off the holiday month of December is the Sinterklaas celebration on the 5th, an old Dutch celebration tradition that the Arubans have inherited and celebrate every year.
-Similar to Santa Claus, Sinterklaas is a white bearded man and with his helpers he spoils Aruban children with sweets, candies and presents.
-Whereas the US the tradition tells children to put up their stockings from the fireplace, the Dutch tradition tells kids to put their shoe outside on the porch, filled with grass and a bowl of water for Amerigo, Sinterklaas’s horse.
+Starting off the holiday month of December is the Saint Nicolas Day Celebration on December 5th, an old Dutch celebration tradition that the Arubans have inherited and celebrate every year.
+Similar to Santa Claus, Saint Nicolas is a bearded man and with his helpers he spoils Aruban children with sweets, candies and presents.
+Whereas the US the tradition tells children to put up their stockings from the fireplace, the Dutch tradition tells kids to put their shoe outside on the porch, filled with grass and a bowl of water for Amerigo, Saint Nicolas' horse.

 Dec 6th - Dec 14th